-Dwarf orange trees have opened up the doors to people who always wanted homegrown fruit but didn’t have enough space.
-It is true, now you don’t need a big yard to grow your own citrus trees.
+A Dwarf orange tree opens doors to people who always wanted homegrown fruit but didn’t have enough space.
+It is true, and now you don’t need a big yard to grow your dwarf citrus trees.
 They can grow inside or outside in a large planter pot.
-These trees do require a little effort on your part though.
-So if you have a little time and can handle a loose schedule, growing a dwarf orange tree will add fragrance, color, and edible fruit no matter where you live.
+These orange trees require a little effort on your part.
+So if you have a little time and can handle a loose schedule, growing a dwarf orange tree will add fragrance, color, and juicy fruit no matter where you live.

 About your Dwarf Orange Tree

 Dwarf orange trees are part of the dwarf citrus tree family that also include lemons and limes.
 They have a long and fascinating history that dates back to ancient China, where they were prized for their medicinal properties and used to treat various ailments.
 Over time, they spread to other parts of the world, including the Mediterranean and South America, and became a popular crop for commercial and home growers.

 They were grafted into smaller rootstock to stunt their growth.
 Their height is only about 3 to 8 feet, perfect for a sunny spot inside, on a patio, or in a small yard.
 Yes, that may seem tall but a full size tree outside grows to at least 18 to 22 feet in height.
 Having a dwarf is beneficial because you get full size citrus on a small tree.
 This means now you can home grow fruits in any size yard or home.
 Thank you to who figured out how to create these smaller versions of citrus trees!

 Dwarf orange trees are a small version of the citrus family, with a long history in China.
 They grow up to 8 feet, perfect for small spaces and produce full-size fruit.

 How to Grow a Dwarf Orange Tree